 The Silver Sword was one of four Cars built by the Budd Car Company in an order for the Chicago Burlington & Quincy Railroad.
 It was ordered in March 1951 and delivered September/October 1952.
 The Silver Sword was assigned Car Number CB&Q #4734 as a 50-seat coach for pool service on the CB&Q, its number was changed by Amtrak #5013 in 1971.
 Learn More!

 The Cincinnati Dinner Train is pleased to announce the final addition of the crown of our dinner train jewel, the “Silver Fountain”.
 The Silver Fountain will be our tail car featuring regular dinner train dining for twenty four people at six four top tables in the forward section of the car and exclusive fine dining for just ten guests in the private lounge area in the rounded rear of the car.
 The exclusive high end lounge option will feature a slightly different menu, private service and complete exclusivity as guests enjoy dining on two or four top tables or, if leased this way, on one large ten person table.
 Pullman style chairs are available for guests in the rounded lounge area as they watch the tracks fade away.
-The restoration is scheduled to be complete around November of 2016.
+The restoration is scheduled to be complete sometime in 2018.
 Learn More!